esjaysee/popcorn/README.md

 Run the following command ``./popcorn.ps1 edit``

-You will need to change the following settings in order to make Popcorn work.
+You will need to change the following settings in order to make Popcorn work:<br/>
-- ``$libraryRoot = "C:\Your\Movie\Collection"``<br/>
+``$libraryRoot = "C:\Your\Movie\Collection"``<br/>
 Change C:\Your\Movie\Collection to the parent directory of your movie collection.

-- ``$ytdlpCookies = "edge"``<br/>
+``$ytdlpCookies = "edge"``<br/>
 Change this to whatever browser would have your YouTube/Google Cookies.
 YT-DLP Currently supports cookies from the following browsers:  brave, chrome, chromium, edge, firefox, opera, safari, vivaldi, whale.

-- ``$tmdbApiKey = "TMDB-API-KEY"``<br/>
+``$tmdbApiKey = "TMDB-API-KEY"``<br/>
-Replace your 'TMDB-API-KEY' with your API Key from TMDB.
-This is required for the script to function.
+Replace your 'TMDB-API-KEY' with your API Key from TMDB.<br/>This is required for the script to function.
 If you do not have one, please visit this website to create one:  https://www.themoviedb.org/settings/api/request

-- ``$googleApiKey = "GOOGLE-API-KEY"``<br/>
+``$googleApiKey = "GOOGLE-API-KEY"``<br/>
 Replace your 'GOOGLE-API-KEY' with your API Key from Google.
-Make sure it has access to the 'YouTube V3 API' at minimum.
-It is required for the script to function.
+Make sure it has access to the 'YouTube V3 API' at minimum.<br/>It is required for the script to function.
 If you do not have one, please visit this website to create one:  https://developers.google.com/workspace/guides/create-credentials#api-key

 Press ***CTRL+O*** to save then press ***CTRL-X*** to exit.